Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

   - If needed you can initialize more than one variable by separating with commas.
 Example: **f = first, c = 1**
   - You can even define and initialize new variables in the initialization section that only affect the for loop.
 Example: **int new_variable = 7, f = first, c = 1**
 - **f < beyond_maximum** - this is the definition of the **condition** that must be true to execute anything in the for statement
-  - Pro Tip: it is checked BEFORE THE FIRST EXECUTION of the for loop.
+  - **Pro Tip** - it is checked BEFORE THE FIRST EXECUTION of the for loop.
 If it is false, the loop never executes.
 - **f += increment** - this is the action taken AFTER each loop and BEFORE checking the **condition**.
   - Again, multiple actions could be taken.
 Example: **f += increment, Serial.println("Made f bigger")**